List of Intangible Cultural Heritage elements in Peru

-The United Nations Educational, Scientific and Cultural Organisation (UNESCO) intangible cultural heritage elements are the non-physical traditions and practices performed by a people.
+The United Nations Educational, Scientific and Cultural Organization (UNESCO) defines intangible cultural heritage elements as non-physical traditions and practices performed by a people.
 As part of a country's cultural heritage, they include celebrations, festivals, performances, oral traditions, music, and the making of handicrafts.
-The "intangible cultural heritage" is defined by the Convention for the Safeguarding of Intangible Cultural Heritage, drafted in 2003 and took effect in 2006.
-Inscription of new heritage elements on the UNESCO Intangible Cultural Heritage Lists is determined by the Intergovernmental Committee for the Safeguarding of Intangible Cultural Heritage, an organisation established by the convention.
+The term "intangible cultural heritage" is formally established by the Convention for the Safeguarding of the Intangible Cultural Heritage, which was drafted in 2003 and took effect in 2006.
+The inscription of new heritage elements on UNESCO's Intangible Cultural Heritage Lists for protection and safeguarding is determined by the Intergovernmental Committee for the Safeguarding of Intangible Cultural Heritage, an organization established by the Convention.
+Peru ratified the Convention on 23 September 2005.
+It has served on the Intangible Cultural Heritage Committee from 2020 to 2024.

-Peru signed the convention on 20 June 2005, ratified it on 10 August 2005 and registered its first two elements on the representative list in 2008.
-As of 2023, it had registered fourteen elements, of which two are shared with other countries.
+Peru registered its first two elements on the representative list in 2008.
+As of 2025, it had registered fifteen elements, of which two are shared with other countries.